Citation, DOI and article data

 - often symmetrical and/or multiple

-There is significant delay between infarct onset and development of radiographic signs.
-Classic description is of medullary lesion of sheet-like central lucency surrounded by shell-like sclerosis with serpiginous border.
+There is a significant delay between the infarct onset and development of radiographic signs.
+Classic description is of medullary lesion of sheet-like central lucency surrounded by shell-like sclerosis with a serpiginous border.
 Discrete calcification and periostitis may also be seen.

-Generally does not reveal much more than the plain film.
+Generally does not reveal much more than plain film.